Foreign Interference

 What is Foreign Interference?

-Foreign Interference refers to activities conducted by foreign actors — such as foreign governments and organisations — that interfere in the politics and policies of the target country, in order to advance the foreign actor’s own interests.
+Foreign interference refers to activities conducted by foreign actors—such as foreign governments and organisations—that interfere in the politics and policies of the target country.
+The goal of foreign interference is to advance the foreign actor’s own interests.

 • Disinformation, which is the deliberate dissemination of fabricated or falsified content that aims to mislead and deceive.